ld4l-labs/bibliotek-o/README.md

 * Requests for modifications to bibliotek-o.owl, external ontologies (i.e., addition or removal of terms from the target files), datasets, datatypes, and artifacts such as documentation, are made through GitHub issues.
 These issues should be labelled `change request`.
 * Contributors are encouraged to submit a pull request (see below) with an issue, while non-contributing users will submit issues as proposals for modification that may be assigned to contributors.
 * Requests for clarification, modeling and implementation questions, discussion topics, etc. that are not direct proposals for change may also be submitted as GitHub issues.
 The issues should be labeled either `request for clarification` or `discussion`.
 Such issues _may_ be reviewed and addressed outside the release cycle, but there is no commitment to do so.
+* Status of issues will be communicated on a periodic basis via the `bibliotek-o_community` mailing list, as well as through GitHub comments and actions.

 #### Issue content
 * Issues should be atomic.
 Multiple _interdependent_ modifications that are part of a single change should be submitted as a single issue, while multiple _unrelated_ changes should be submitted as separate issues.
 For example: